 Each class will start with a seminar-lecture format followed by problem-based learning through a featured case study or activity.
 Case studies are outlined in the weekly schedule and will include EU governance in the containment of antimicrobial resistance, access to pharmaceutical medicines in low income countries, qualitative research on childhood obesity in South Africa amongst more.
 Where possible global health professionals working on these issues in the field will skype in to provide their perspective on the issue and experiences.
 Students will be encouraged to generate questions and engage with these guests.
 Throughout the course environments will be provided for students to engage in global health issues through debates, discussions and knowledge exchange.

 HLTH 350 Topics in Global Health is one of three HLTH courses offered at the BISC during the winter term as part of a discipline specialized cluster.
 This course along with HLTH 397 Health in Humanitarian Crisis, and HLTH 397 Global Health: Challenges in Non Traditional Security, make up the specialized cluster.
 This cluster is open to all upper year students who meet the prerequisites.

-On completion of the course, students will be able to
+On completion of the course, successful students will be able to:

 - Identify a range of perspective in health studies that contribute to the study of global health

 - Explain the appropriate application of qualitative and quantitative methods in addressing specific types of global health research questions